HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week2/session-plan.md

   console.log("2 seconds has elapsed!");
 }, 2000);

-// Cool, now lets make a function as a variable: const fourSecondLog = function () {
+// Cool, now let's make a function as a variable: const fourSecondLog = function () {
   console.log("4 seconds has elapsed!");
 };

 setTimeout(fourSecondLog, 4000);

-// Now lets try and log out "button clicked!" when a button is clicked.
+// Now let's try and log out "button clicked!" when a button is clicked.
 // To check if a button gets clicked we use a what is called an eventlistener.
 // Imagine a person listening to the click of a button and everytime he hears a click he yells out "CLICKED". const buttonElement = document.querySelector("button");